Vincibean/my-dayz-guide/guide/local-dayz-server-steam-client.md

 ## Initialization

 1. Open up your File Explorer
-2. Move to the Dayz Server directory
+2. Move to the DayZ Server directory

 ::: info
 The DayZ Server directory should be something along the lines of: